Spider-Man (1982 video game)

-Spider-Man is a vertical scrolling action game written by Laura Nikolich for the Atari 2600, and released in 1982 by Parker Brothers.
-It was both the first video game to feature Spider-Man and the first Marvel Comics based video game.
+Spider-Man is a vertical scrolling action game programmed by Laura Nikolich for the Atari 2600, and released in 1982 by Parker Brothers.
+It was both the first video game to feature Spider-Man and the first Marvel Comics-based video game.

 Plot

 Norman Osborn has been removed of the Goblin formula and incarcerated by Spider-Man.
 He manages to cause a prison riot, which breaks him out, and decides to blow up the Empire State Building.
 Spider-Man catches wind of this, and decides to stop Goblin from using his new creation, a “Superbomb”, to blow up the building.
-Along the way, he must contend with Goblin’s group of hired thugs, and, ultimately, Goblin himself.
+Along the way, he must contend with the Goblin’s group of hired thugs, and, ultimately, the Goblin himself.

 Gameplay

 The player controls Spider-Man, who is attempting to scale a building and defuse bombs planted by the Green Goblin.
 Spider-Man is only able to use his web lines to move up the building either vertically or diagonally.
 Generic criminals dwell along the many floors of the building, moving randomly from one window to another.
 Spider-Man counts with limited web fluid to achieve his goal, indicated by a meter at the bottom of the screen.
 The web fluid meter slowly depletes as time passes, acting like a time limiter of sorts.
 If the meter depletes completely, Spider-Man will plummet to the ground with no means of saving himself and a life will be lost.
 If the player has no lives left, the game will be over.

 Spider-Man can replenish a little amount of web fluid for each captured criminal or for each small bomb defused.
 To capture a criminal, Spider-Man must make physical contact with them.
 However, if a criminal manages to touch his web line, they will cut it and send Spidey plummeting below, though the player can shoot another web in time to save himself.

 Near the top of each building, the layout changes to a series of girders where the Goblin has planted many small bombs to hinder Spidey's progress.
 When a bomb is about to explode, it will change its color from black to red.
 Defusing a red bomb yields more points than a black one.